lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

   * Counseling together about strengthening individuals and families in the stake.
 Leader and Clerk Resources (LCR) has tools and reports that can help leaders be aware of the progress of members.

-  * Discussing how to help accomplish the work of salvation and exaltation in the stake.
+  * Discussing how to help accomplish God’s work of salvation and exaltation in the stake.

   * Reporting on assignments.